-The National Association of Homebuilders housing market index, a survey of its members gauging current and future single-family home demand, reached an all-time high last week.
+The National Association of Homebuilders’ housing market index, a survey of its members gauging current and future single-family home demand, reached an all-time high last week.
 The index’s 83 reading was 15 percentage points above September 2019 and the highest level in its 35-year history.
 The following day, Census Bureau data for August showed single-family building permits rose 6% from July (16% higher year-over-year), with new one-unit home starts increasing 4% sequentially for the month (12% higher year-over-year).

 In efforts to further support economic recovery, the Federal Reserve announced last week that its new forecast calls for interest rates to remain near zero through 2023, which bodes well for the housing market as well as inventory restocking.
-A sustained low-interest rate environment would be conducive for the consensus that is forming around the likelihood of businesses holding additional product in storage to avoid future supply shocks.
+A sustained low-interest rate environment would be conducive to the consensus that is forming around the likelihood of businesses holding additional product in storage to avoid future supply shocks.